Visit AEF Headquarters

 What days and times are tours given?

 The American Eagle Foundation typically provides private tours of its headquarters Monday-Thursday at around 10am.
 If you would like to visit the American Eagle Foundation at Dollywood, click here

 How much do your tours cost?

-As of May 2017, the AEF will being requesting a donation of $15/adult and $5/child for tours.
+As of May 2017, the AEF will be requesting a donation of $15/adult and $5/child for tours.
 Payment can be made by cash, check, or card upon arrival.
 Children 5 and under are free!